beechit/default_upload_folder/README.md

 **FAQ**

-- When the user does not have access to the folder the "select & upload" buttons is not available.
+_What happens when the user does not have access to the upload folder?_
+> The "Select & upload" button is not available

 **Requirements:**

-    TYPO3 10 LTS
+> TYPO3 10 LTS